-Copies of this Management Information Circular, the Annual Report which contains the comparative audited financial statements of the Corporation for the most recently completed fiscal year, any interim financial statements subsequent to those statements contained in the Annual Report and Management's Discussion and Analysis and the Annual Information Form may be obtained from SEDAR at www.sedar.com or free of charge upon request from the Secretary of the Corporation at the head office, Magellan Aerospace Corporation, 3160 Derry Road East, Mississauga, Ontario, L4T 1A9.
+Copies of this Proxy Circular, the Annual Report which contains the consolidated financial statements of the Corporation for the most recently completed fiscal year, the Management Discussion and Analysis and the Annual Information Form may be obtained from SEDAR at www.sedar.com or free of charge upon request from the Secretary of the Corporation at the head office, Magellan Aerospace Corporation, 3160 Derry Road East, Mississauga, Ontario, L4T 1A9.
 Telephone: (905) 677-1889; Facsimile: (905) 677-5658.